gavin-ho1/congress-dao/README.md

 The repository is organized as follows:

 - `contracts/`: Contains the Solidity smart contracts.
-- `scripts/`: Deployment scripts for the contracts.
+- `scripts/`: Deployment scripts for the contracts (Currently set as the defaults when working in remix ide).
 - `test/`: Test cases for the contracts.

 ## Getting Started